martinduguey/personnalpage/index.md

 [Available here](./Projects/Rapport_DUGUEY_Martin.pdf).

-Supervisor: [Jacques Peter](./https://www.onera.fr/en/staff/jacques-peter), Ph.D, accredidation to supervise research (HDR) – ONERA The French Aerospace Lab, DAAA Department, DEFI Unit.
+Supervisor: <a href="https://www.onera.fr/en/staff/jacques-peter">Jacques Peter</a>, Ph.D, accredidation to supervise research (HDR) – ONERA The French Aerospace Lab, DAAA Department, DEFI Unit.

 ### Numerical solution of a coupled thermal-neutronic problem
 Study of the operation of a nuclear reactor requiring the simultaneous use of two types of phenomena: one, thermal, and the other, neutronic.
 These two models can be written as a coupled system of two equations.